MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images: Experiments

-Best performers, regarding their average classification performances for $10$-fold cross validation, across different temperatures are then used for performance comparison in Table \ref{tab:classificationCK}.
-Our findings (see Fig. \ref{fig:ck_student_teacher}) show that knowledge distillation can be used to gain back some of the performance lost by decreasing the model size.
+Best performers, based on their average classification performances for $10$-fold cross-validation, across different temperatures are then used for performance comparison in Table \ref{tab:classificationCK_Oulu}.
+Our findings show that KD can be used to gain back some of the performance lost by decreasing the model size.